lab-gke-se/modules/README.md

 # Modules
 This repository contains a set of terraform modules for the google cloud platform.
-The modules are written to a standard pattern to abstract away from the terraform language and prove modules that mirror the google cloud apis.
-This intention is that this is a stepping stone to moving away from terraform towards a configuration management approach to cloud infrasturcture.
+The modules are written to a standard pattern, to abstract away from the terraform language, and provide modules that mirror the google cloud apis.
+This is intended as a stepping stone to moving away from terraform and towards a configuration management approach for cloud infrastructure (Infrastructure as Configuration rather than Infrastructure as code).

+# Approach
+The parameters for each module are written to match the google cloud api payloads and therefore no understanding of the underlying terraform is required to use the module.
+The module is responsible for translating from the google cloud api into the terraform resource format (that then translates it back into google cloud apis).

 # Usage
-The general usage pattern is the same for all modules.
-Firstly, create a yaml file with the definition of the resource you want to create.
-You can create yaml files by hand or extract them from existing cloud resources.
-Next, write a standard terraform module to read the yaml file and pass the variable high level objects to the corresponding terraform module.
+The modules can be used as standard terraform module, with parameters that conform to the google cloud api, or they can be used in a configuration management approach that stores the cloud configuration in yaml files.
+These yaml files make it easy to define the cloud configuration and apply it using the terraform modules.
+They can also be used for validating and enforcing the cloud configuration using policies and guardrails.

 # Example
-There are many examples in the example folder but they all follow the same general pattern.
-The following yaml file shows a typical artifact registry definition for a docker repository.
-The project, location, repo_name and kms_key have been abstracted to provide a common template.
+The following is a simple example of how to create an artifactregistry docker repository; but all modules basically follow the same pattern.
+Firstly, create a yaml file with the configuration for the resource you want to create.
+The yaml file format is based on the google cloud rest api payload for that resource.
+The following is an example of the definition for a simple artifactregistry docker repository.
+Replace the variables with the required values for your own environment.

 ```
 cleanupPolicyDryRun: true